 Homework is set on a Monday and is due in the following Monday.

 Regular reading is of vital importance to support children's academic progress so please encourage your children to read as much as possible.
 We expect children to read at least five times per week and - if they can - for at least 20 minutes.
-Children should record their reading in their new Homework/ Reading Diary and bring this in with their reading books on a daily basis.
+Children will be set a reading challenge on Class Dojo, which they must complete weekly.

-Children should complete the task given to them by their teacher - this will be set through an online platform, which consolidates learning from the week's lessons.
-The children should complete their homework in a Maths Homework book, which will be checked on a weekly basis.
+Children should complete the task given to them by their teacher - this will be set through Class Dojo and will consolidate learning from the week's lessons.
+The children should complete their homework online and upload this to the Dojo.
+This will be checked on a weekly basis.
 The task will be due every Monday.

 Children should complete the work set by their class teacher.
 A SPaG task will be set on www.spag.com weekly.
 Children are expected to complete this every week, as part of their homework.

 Prodigy Maths - https://www.prodigygame.com/main-en/

 Year 5 Curriculum

 What is the next giant leap for mankind?

 To include activities such as: